nealhayden/Lake-Champlain-Monitoring/README.md

 ### Data Exploration
 - The correlations between various water quality parameters and the amount of chlorophyll are plotted below.
-The relationship between total phosphorus and chlorophyll is fairly strong.
+The relationship between total phosphorus and chlorophyll is moderately strong (R avg = 0.51).
 ![Correlations with chlorophyll](Correlations.JPG)